 I was intrigued when I first was introduced to Integral Relationship.
 I couldn't get enough.
 I wanted to understand "Why."
 The books answered questions I had from relationships going back years: Why I was irritated.
 Why I was irritating!
 Why we were too far apart.
 What I wanted for myself.
 Why settling is of no value in the filling of your soul.

 What I found especially beneficial is how this material, while focusing on romance, can be used to understand all sorts of relationships: with friends, family, and even with workmates.
 It showed me Why we are different.
 It explained the deepest parts of ourselves that makes us desire specific attributes in others, and why we have conflict when we feel so out of tune with another.

 Integral Relationship showed me that we can work on our relationships.
 We can be kind.
 We can be allowing of another's traits or even of their peculiarities.
-Yet when it comes to steadfast connections which allow each other to grow individually, as well as in a couple, we should look for qualities in others that match our needs away from the hormonal influences that wane, and that give romance a decent chance to be successful.
+Yet when it comes to steadfast connections which allow each other to grow individually, as well as in a couple, we should look for qualities in others that match our needs away from the hormonal influences that wane, and that give romance and other important relationships a decent chance to be successful.

 "Why did it happen?"
 "How can I make it much better?"

 Find them at https://www.bridges.academy/facultybooks.html

 Getting in touch with these learnings will provide the opportunity to have those "Ah-ha" moments of understanding.
 Individuals and couples can learn about and navigate the pieces of themselves that they bring to a relationship.

 Mary Gordon, Certified Integral Relationship Professional and Group Facilitator